 It's ideal that the images show your products in the best light and at the optimum angle or share the experience your clients have when they choose your company.
 Your own photo shoot is really the only way to accomplish that, no matter the expense.
 A photo shoot allows you to create the feeling you want the website visitor to have when they view your products or consider your services.

 Here's an example of a specialty medical practice in New York that conducted their own photoshoot for cancer treatment.
 When you come to this website you'll get the overall feeling that they want you to have about being a patient there.

-Most people think, "We'll use stock photos because it's a lot cheaper than doing our own photoshoot."
-But the price of really good stock imagery can be high -- in the range of a few hundred dollars or more per picture.
-With stock photography, the less expensive the picture, you're likely to get less quality and more use by other companies.
-There are a few stock images that we've seen on multiple occasions for similar types of companies.
+Most people think, "We'll use stock photos because it's a lot cheaper than doing our own photoshoot."However, the cost of a high-quality stock photo can range around a few hundred dollars or more per picture.
+With stock photos, the cheaper the photos are directly related to its quality and frequent usage by other businesses.
+We see some of the same stock images used over and over again on multiple company websites.

 The example below from Mission Regional Medical Center shows a stock image we found for their website showing a Hispanic doctor speaking to a woman who you can imagine may also be Hispanic.
 This was a critical requirement for the photo we chose in order to match the demographics of South Texas.
 We spent time finding quite a few images in this genre that felt similar, and expressed the same type of feeling.
 This isn't always the easiest thing to do in order to get the result you want.

-PRo Tips for Proprietary AND Stock Imagery
+Pro Tips for Proprietary and Stock Images

 Here's an example: